Biotech Day

 See what’s next and reserve your seat!

-The Flash Science Fair is being replaced with a Science engaging late high school and early college students with a problem to be worked out and submitted online in advance of Biotech Day.
-Submissions will be judged by the KU Edwards Campus science faculty for accuracy and clear communication of the answer.
-Awards will be given to the first correct submission by a high school student and the first correct submission by a College Freshman/Sophomore (as modified by penalties for the incompleteness of the answer).
-Winners’ names will be engraved on the Flash Science Fair plaque located in the Regents Center laboratory hallway.
+The Flash Science Fair engages late high school and early college students with a problem to be worked out and presented as a poster on Biotech Day.
+Submissions will be judged by the KU Edwards Campus science faculty and industry partners for accuracy and clear communication of the work.
+Awards will be given to the top submission by a high school student and the top submission by a College Freshman/Sophomore.
+Winners’ names will be engraved on the Flash Science Fair plaque located in the Regents Center laboratory hallway and receive monetary awards toward STEM programming at KU Edwards Campus.

 Other Biotech Resources